-The Risk Management Board reviews all the Trust's risks rated $\geq$ 12 monthly to ensure that they are scored appropriately and are ready and appropriate to be reviewed by TEG.

-The Risk Management Board will consider if the risk scores are still correct for any risk they review and if it needs adjusting, they will adjust as appropriate, which may escalate or deescalate a risk.
+The Risk Management Board reviews all the Trust's risks rated \geq 12, monthly.
+The RMB will consider if the risk scores are still correct for any risk they review and if it needs adjusting, they will adjust as appropriate, which may escalate or de-escalate a risk.
+RMB will submit all \geq 15 risks for review by TEG, as required.